tipsi2022/Group18-Predicting-League-of-Legends-Analytics/README.md

 3. After the installation has completed, you can verify your Django installation by executing django-admin --version in the command prompt.
 4. To run the django project type python manage.py runserver in the command prompt.

-# How to push code in the github

 # Development

 1. First Fork this repository and then Clone the Forked repository.